-The Horizon Centre for Doctoral Training (CDT) My Life in Data provides an integrated four year training programme that will train a community of at least 80 PhD students with the interdisciplinary skills to address the challenge of digital identity for the 21st century.
+The Horizon Centre for Doctoral Training (CDT) provides an integrated four-year PhD programme to train a community of at least 60 PhD students with the interdisciplinary skills required to harness personal data in order to make smarter products in a responsible way:

-In collaboration with industry, other organisations and international partners, our students will establish the technologies, applications and principles to enable citizens to construct their digital identities from personal data and effectively manage them to derive economic and social value.
+In collaboration with industry, other organisations and international partners, our students will establish the enabling technologies and also ethical principles to enable consumers to co-create these new data driven products in a responsible and secure way that will build consumer trust.

 The PhDs that emerge from our CDT are distinct from conventional PhDs; we produce rounded individuals with the skills to work in interdisciplinary teams, including technologists who appreciate the societal context for emerging technologies, and social scientists who are able to shape new technologies.

 Your experience of partnering with Horizon

 Each student collaborates with an external partner to ground their research in a real-world context.

 As a partner, you will have involvement at various stages of the PhD programme: